Bone Fractures: Types, Symptoms & Treatment

 The following are examples of fractures that harm the bones in your lower body and legs:

 Your fracture will be classified as either open or closed.
 An open fracture occurs when your bone breaks through your skin.
-Open fractures are Sometimes known as complex fractures.
-Open fractures typically take longer to heal and are more prone to infections and other problems.
+Open fractures are sometimes known as complex fractures.
+They typically take longer to heal and are more prone to infections and other problems.
 Closed fractures are still dangerous, but the bone does not protrude through the skin.

 Your fracture will also be described as displaced or non-displaced by your physician.
 When your bone cracked, the fragments of your bone migrated so far apart that a gap developed around the fracture.
 Non-displaced fractures are still shattered bones, but the fragments were not shifted far enough to be out of alignment during the break.
 Displaced fractures are far more likely to have a surgical correction.